tkhan2021/ELK-Stack-Project/README.md

 The scripts are used to configure cloud servers with different docker containers.

-The final setup was 4 servers running vulnerable DVWA containers along with a JumpBox and a server running an ELK Stack container.
+The final setup was 4 servers running vulnerable DVWA containers along with a JumpBox Provisioner and a server running an ELK Stack container.

 ## Network Topology

 ![image](https://user-images.githubusercontent.com/74847116/127726650-730e7627-7b1e-4340-b4b7-44b6b8a1a9ea.png)

-These files have been tested and are now being used to create a live ELK deployment on Azure.
-They may be used to re-create the whole deployment seen in the image above.
-Select components of the playbook (.yml) file, such as Filebeat, can also be used to install only certain parts of it.
+These files have been thoroughly tested and are now being used to set up an ELK deployment on Azure.
+They can be used to re-create the entire deployment seen above.
+Only some elements of the playbook (.yml) file, such as Filebeat, can be installed.

 The following ansible-playbooks are needed to create and install DVWA and the ELK-server: